dooboolab-community/dooboo-frontend-ts/README.md

 > using consistent theme('light') explicitly is encouraged in testing for avoiding unexpected snapshot test errors

 ### Localization

-We've defined localized strings in `assets/lang/en.json` for English and `assets/lang/ko.json` for Korean.
-Since the `en` is default locale setup in current project, you do not need to localize this file.
-However, you still should not delete this if you don't want to see missing localization warning messages when you are running jest.

 We are using [fbt](https://github.com/facebook/fbt) to localize our app which is maintained by Facebook team.
 Simply running `yarn fbt:all` will generate `assets/translatedFbts.json` which has all the localized strings.